 The success of the Bohr model is in explaining the spectral lines of atomic hydrogen and the Rydberg formula for the spectral emission lines.
 Bohr’s theory was the first to successfully account for the discrete energy levels of this radiation as measured in the laboratory.
 The emission line spectrum of hydrogen tells us that atoms of that element emit photons with only certain specific frequencies ƒ and hence certain energies equal to E = hƒ, where h = Planck’s constant = 6.63 x 10-34 J.s and f = frequency of the photon.

 Although Bohr’s atomic model is designed specifically to explain the hydrogen atom, his theories generally apply to the structure of all atoms.
 Subsequently, Bohr extended the model of hydrogen to give an approximate model for heavier atoms.
 Like carbon or oxygen, Heavier atoms have more protons in the nucleus and more electrons to cancel the charge.
 Bohr’s idea was that each discrete orbit could only hold a certain number of electrons.
 In 1922, Niels Bohr updated his model of the atom by assuming that certain numbers of electrons corresponded to stable “closed shells.”
 After that orbit is full, the next energy level will be used.
 This defines an electron shell, which is the set of allowed states, and it gives the atom an electron shell structure.

 All these features of Bohr’s model of the atom can be summarized in Bohr’s Postulates:

 - An atom can exist only in certain specific energy states, in which an electron can reside without the emission of radiant energy.

-- Transmission between stationary states can occur only by jumping from one allowed orbit to another.
-This process produces/absorbs only a discrete quanta of electromagnetic radiation.
+- Transmission between stationary states can occur only by jumping from one allowed orbit to another, and this process produces/absorbs only a discrete quantum of electromagnetic radiation.

-- The angular momentum of a stationary electron is also quantised.
+- The angular momentum of a stationary electron is also quantized.